HIIT Training – What is it and How Does it Work?

 HIIT is when you do repeated bursts of short, intense exercise putting maximum effort in then having short periods of recovery.
 HIIT tests the body’s ability to recover and will push your cardiovascular system to the max.
-You only need to do 20-30 minutes of this type of exercise so it’s perfect for those stuck for time.
-Try 20-40 seconds of high energy activity such as sprints, jump squats or cycling with a 30-60 second rest period then repeat.
+You only need to do 20 - 30 minutes of this type of exercise so it’s perfect if you're stuck for time.
+Try 20 - 40 seconds of high energy activity such as sprints, jump squats or cycling with a 30 - 60 second rest period then repeat.

 It’s a great workout to burn plenty of calories in the shortest amount of time.